robloo/SymbolIconManager/Source/Data/ReadMe.md

 #### Unicode Points

 Use of Unicode points and descriptions is for the purpose of interoperability only.
-The Unicode points publicly available by Microsoft are manually entered into the `SegoeMDL2Assets.json` file.
+The Unicode points publicly available by Microsoft are manually entered into the JSON file.

 #### Glyphs